Alfresco/docs-alfresco/sap/5.0/config/index.md

 ### 5. Functional test

-This page describes how the SAP Connector, and therefore the ArchiveLink interface, can be tested.
+This page describes how the SAP Connector and therefore the ArchiveLink interface can be tested.
 The testing requires some additional SAP fundamentals, and is based on the same procedure used by SAP to certify the SAP Connector content ArchiveLink interface.

-> **Note:** In order to successfully complete these tests, all the mandatory steps described in the Basic configuration section should have been completed.
+> **Note:** In order to successfully complete these tests, all mandatory steps described in the Basic configuration section should have been completed.

 1. In SAP, open the **ABAP** editor with transaction `SE38`.

-2. Enter `RSCMST` as report name in the **Program** field and execute it.
-You can click **Execute** in the toolbar or press **F8** to execute it.
+2. Enter `RSCMST` as report name in the **Program** field and execute it (click **Execute** in the toolbar or press **F8**).

     ![sap_conf_014_sap_rscmst_1]({% link sap/images/sap_conf_014_sap_rscmst_1.png %})

-3. In the **Repository** field, enter the name of the recently created SAP Content Repository and click **Execute** in the toolbar (or press **F8**).
+3. In the **Repository** field enter the name of the recently created SAP Content Repository and click **Execute** in the toolbar or press **F8**.

     ![sap_conf_014_sap_rscmst_2]({% link sap/images/sap_conf_014_sap_rscmst_2.png %})